amr-devops/PrintService/README.md

  <img src="https://github.com/amr-devops/PrintService/blob/main/PrintServiceDec/6.PNG">

-The aoo now reay to use
+The app now ready to use

 # <a name="Odoo Configuration"></a>Odoo Configuration